Getting Started

 Passing Jsonb as NpgsqlDbType

-Npgsql requires that parameters that pass JSONB data explicitly have NpgsqlParameter.NpgsqlDbType set to NpgsqlDbType.Jsonb.
+Npgsql requires parameters that pass JSONB data to have NpgsqlParameter.NpgsqlDbType explicitly set to NpgsqlDbType.Jsonb.
 Npgsql does not infer this based on the DB column type.
 It is not possible for the Sql Persistence to control this setting while still avoiding a reference to Npgsql.

 As such it is necessary to explicitly set NpgsqlParameter.NpgsqlDbType to NpgsqlDbType.Jsonb: